EliasL15/Out-of-Space-Multiplayer-Game/README.md

 # PLEASE READ!
 Our project is a game which is embedded in a web browser written in Godot with a Backend game server written in Go.
-We can't "just send a website file" as our project uses multiple languages.

 ## Requirements to run game locally
 - Go 1.21.6 for running the server